 A ski holiday for the whole family can soon become very expensive.
 You’ll need to pay for flights, transfers, meals, accommodation, ski hire and lift passes.
 Consider travelling with another family you know (more the merrier!) and hire a self-catered chalet.
 This enables you to cook meals yourself and still have the option to eat out too.
 Look out for family ski pass offers, early bird offers and online deals.
 If skiing in the Portes du Soleil, there are two different kinds of passes – the cheaper lift pass is called the Châtel Liberté skipass which covers 73 slopes and 61 ski lifts.
 Opting for a shared transfer from Geneva also helps cut down the cost.

-Discover Chalet la Fontaine in the Portes du Soleil, just 90 minutes from Geneva.
+Discover Chalet la Fontaine in the Portes du Soleil, just 90 minutes from Geneva Airport and perfect for a family ski holiday.